Ford Falcon (XE): Transmissions

-Manual transmission was available in 3-speed column shift and in the more common 4-speed floor shift.
-Automatic transmission was 3-speed, floor shift in 5-seater configurations and column shift in 6-seater units.
+Manual transmission was available in 3-speed column shift and in the more common 4-speed floor shift, as well as the new 5-speed floor shift.
+The automatic transmission was a floor-shifted 3-speed in 5-seater configurations or with a column-shift in 6-seater models.
 Automatic was more common than manual, even though it was at extra cost in the GL and lesser range of vehicles.